GianMarcoDeBortoli/DoReMino/README.md

 ## Links

 Cross-browser features are not implemented.
-Please, use Google Chrome browser, otherwise the design will not be displayed as it's meant to be.
+Please, use Google Chrome browser, otherwise the design may not be displayed as it's meant to be.

 Game link: https://giemme13.github.io/DoReMino/openingTitle.html